TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

    ci_exec_test=true
    ```

-2. Push the change to dev branch: `git push`
+2. Push the change to dev branch: `taito push`
 3. See build and test execution with `taito open builds`

 ### 5.3.
 Run integration and e2e tests manually againts the dev environment